What is Haglund’s Deformity?

 Diagnosis & Treatment Options

 Because its symptoms are so similar to those of other common foot conditions—like arthritis—Haglund’s deformity can be difficult to diagnose.
-Your podiatrist in New York, NY or Whitestone, NY may be able to diagnose this condition based off the appearance of your heel—although some cases require further diagnostic and imaging tests to confirm the diagnosis.
+Your podiatrist in New York City and Whitestone, New York may be able to diagnose this condition based off the appearance of your heel—although some cases require further diagnostic and imaging tests to confirm the diagnosis.

 Treating Haglund’s deformity in Whitestone involves relieving pressure from the heel bone.
 This can be accomplished surgically or nonsurgically—the treatment depends on the severity of your symptoms.
 For mild to moderate Haglund’s deformity, the following non-surgical treatments may be performed: